-Criminal cases can be initiated by summons, arrest, the filing of a complaint, or by issuance of a criminal citation.
+Criminal cases can be initiated by a summons, arrest or the filing of a complaint or by issuance of a criminal citation.
 Most felony cases are initiated by arrest, but may be initiated by summons.
 District Court criminal cases are defined by the following tracks.
-See the diagram below.
+See the diagram below the table of tracks and events.